andrewhead/StackSkim/notes/eval/eval60.md

 In running [Prototype 18](../proto/proto18) on READMEs from around 7,000 NPM packages, I saw an unexpected trend:
 <img src="../assets/eval60-code-count-trends.png" width="800px"/>

+This graphic was created from the Prototype 18 data using Tableau.
+See the file `data/exploratory-random.twb` in the Prototype 18 folder.

-Only a small fraction of the READMEs queried had an odd number of code examples.
+The phenomenon I observed was that only a small fraction of the READMEs queried had an odd number of code examples.
 This seems strange.
 While we expect the roughly exponential decline relationship we see in the number of code blocks and their frequency, there is no obvious reason to explain why there is more likely to be an even number of code examples than an odd number.